hotosm/docs/docs/dev-guide/web-apis.md

         wait(futures)
 ```

-Note that in the above example, we cannot pass the db object from the parent
+**Note** that in the above example, we cannot pass the db object from the parent
 function into the functions spawned in threads.
-A single database
-connection should not be written to by multiple processes at the same time,
+This is becaue a single database connection should not be written to by
-as you may get data inconsistencies.
-To solve this we generate a new
+multiple processes at the same time, as you may get data inconsistencies.
-db connection within the pool for each separate task we run in a thread.
+To solve this we generate a new db connection within the pool for each separate
+task we run in a thread.

 > To avoid issues, look into limiting the thread usage via:
 > <https://stackoverflow.com/questions/73195338/how-to-avoid-database-connection-pool-from-being-exhausted-when-using-fastapi-in>